varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 application through Varnish.
-Unless your application is specifically written to work behind a web accelerator you'll probably need to do some changes to either the configuration or the application in order to get a high hit rate in Varnish.
+Unless your application is specifically written to work behind a web accelerator you'll probably need to do some changes to either the configuration or the application in order to get a high hitrate in Varnish.

 Varnish will not cache your data unless it's absolutely sure it is safe to do so.
-So, for you to understand how Varnish decides if and how to cache a page, I'll guide you through a couple of tools that you will find useful.
+So, for you to understand how Varnish decides if and how to cache a page, We'll guide you through a couple of tools that you should find useful to understand what is happening in your Varnish setup.

-Note that you need a tool to see what HTTP headers fly between you and the web server.
-On the Varnish server, the easiest is to use varnishlog and varnishtop but sometimes a client-side tool makes sense.
-Here are the ones I use.
+Note that you need a tool to see the HTTP headers that fly between Varnish and the backend.
+On the Varnish server, the easiest way to do this is to use `varnishlog` and `varnishtop` but sometimes a client-side tool makes sense.
+Here are the ones we commonly use.

 Tool: varnishtop
 ~~~~~~~~~~~~~~~~

 You can use varnishtop to identify what URLs are hitting the backend
 the most. ``varnishtop -i txurl`` is an essential command, showing you
-the top txurl requests Varnish is sending towards the backend.
+the top `txurl` requests Varnish is sending to the backend.
 You can
-see some other examples of varnishtop usage in
+see some other examples of `varnishtop` usage in
 :ref:`users-guide-statistics`.

 Tool: varnishlog
 ~~~~~~~~~~~~~~~~

-When you have identified the an URL which is frequently sent to the backend you can use varnishlog to have a look at the request.
+When you have identified an URL which is frequently sent to the backend you can use `varnishlog` to have a look at the request.
-``varnishlog -c -m 'RxURL:^/foo/bar`` will show you the requests coming from the client (-c) matching /foo/bar.
+``varnishlog -c -m 'RxURL:^/foo/bar`` will show you the requests coming from the client ('-c') matching `/foo/bar`.

-For more information on how varnishlog works please see :ref:`users-guide-logging` or man :ref:`ref-varnishlog`.
+For more information on how `varnishlog` works please see :ref:`users-guide-logging` or man :ref:`ref-varnishlog`.

 For extended diagnostics headers, see